zama-ai/concrete-ml/README.md

 ## Contributing

-To contribute to Concrete ML, please refer to this [section](docs/developer-guide/contributing.md).
+To contribute to Concrete ML, please refer to this [section of the documentation](docs/developer-guide/contributing.md).

 ## Citing Concrete ML